MODIFIED ARTICLES OF ASSOCIATION OF THE

 2. The Association uses a seal which is round and bears the title of the Association in English on the perimeter.
-In the inner circle formed by the letters stars are shown and in the centre of this circle the acronym of the title and the year of foundation of the Association (Association of South Eastern Europe Economic Universities - ASECU-1996).
+In the inner circle formed by the letters stars are shown and in the centre of this circle the acronym of the title and the year of foundation of the Association (Association of Economic Universities of South and Eastern Europe and the Black Sea Region- ASECU-1996).

 Dissolution of the Association.
 Winding up.
 Fate of the property after the dissolution.